nad7wf/AccuTool/README.md

 * __Multiple_ALT:__ an asterisk indicates that this genomic position has multiple alternate alleles (one allele per table row)
 * __REF:__ genomic sequence of the reference allele
 * __ALT:__ genomic sequence of the alternate allele

+### Source Code and Data Curation

+The AccuTool was developed using Perl, R, and R Shiny.
+Variant calling for the Soy775 accession panel was performed using the GATK pipeline and the Wm82.a2.v1 reference genome, and predicted variant effects were obtained using SNPEff.

 ### Citation